cloudogu/gitops-playground/docs/Developers.md

 ## Notifications / E-Mail

 Notifications are implemented via Mail.
-Either internal MailHog or an external mail server can be used.

 To test with an external mail server, set up the configuration as follows:

 ```